jspm/jspm-resolve/resolver-spec.md

 >       1. Set _jspmConfig_ to the output of the JSON parser applied to the contents of _jspmConfigPath_, throwing a _Configuration Error_ on invalid JSON.
 >    1. If _jspmConfig_ is not _undefined_ then,
 >       1. Let _jspmPackagesPath_ be set to the resolved path of _"jspm_packages/"_ within parent folder _path_.
+>       1. If _jspmPackagesPath_ does not exist then,
+>          1. Set _jspmPackagesPath_ to the global environment jspm packages path.
 >       1. Let _basePath_ be set to _path_.
 >       1. If _pjson.directories?.lib is a relative path without backtracking,
 >          1. Set _basePath_ to the path resolution of _pjson.directories.lib_ to _path_.